https://www.bluebombers.com/2025/12/22/blue-bombers-announce-coaching-changes/

 onward and upward..

-Quote from: The Zipp on Today at 09:48:47 PMvery true. things we saw in the first 3 games and no action was taken. notice the rams - a super bowl contender fired their special teams coordinator this week after there were 2 games where special teams were lacking. see a problem - take action.
+Quote from: The Zipp on December 22, 2025, 09:48:47 PMvery true. things we saw in the first 3 games and no action was taken. notice the rams - a super bowl contender fired their special teams coordinator this week after there were 2 games where special teams were lacking. see a problem - take action.
 Hogan should never have been hired and he should have been shown the door after the first third of the season and we had many games with entire quarters of no first downs.

 MOS waited too long then stuck his head in the sand and it cost us big time.